chwalters/documentation/contributing/neuron_template.md

 | value_key | string value                       | string     | "2"                       |

-## Synapses example
+[Synapses example]

-Description of what the synapse will do
+Description of what the synapse will do:

 ```yml
  - name: "type here your name"
    signals: